Overview

 Year 1 | Period 1

-You will start by learning workplace safety, materials and tools.
-You will then learn suspension, steering, brake systems, electrical level one and basic maintenance.
+You'll learn about workplace safety, materials and tools.
+You'll also cover suspension, steering, brake systems, electrical level one and basic maintenance.

 Training length: 8 weeks